 Create the roadmap to your style by sectioning your layering pattern for your haircut, prior to cutting.
-Andrew Carruthers, Director of Education for Sam Villa shares the key differences between vertical and horizontal sections, and when to choose which!
+Andrew Carruthers, Cultural Ambassador for Sam Villa shares the key differences between vertical and horizontal sections, and when to choose which!

 WHAT IS THE MAIN DIFFERENCE BETWEEN VERTICAL AND HORIZONTAL SECTIONS?